 In humanitarian action and WASH practices, faecal sludge treatment cannot be bypassed at the risk of polluting the soil and spreading disease.
 In Myanmar, the NGO Solidarités International set up a sludge treatment plant in 2014.
-However, due to lack of access to an analytical laboratory, as is often the case in emergency situations, they had no way of measuring the effectiveness of the treatment other than on an ad hoc and partial basis and without a real historical database.
+However, due to lack of access to an analytical laboratory, as is often the case in emergency situations, they had no way of measuring the effectiveness of the treatment other than on a periodic and partial basis, without a real historical database.
 Was the process effective?
 What was the reduction rate of the pathogenic concentration between the time the sludge arrived and the end of the process?
 These are the questions that were answered by the installation of an analysis laboratory in the field, thanks to the work of the Veolia Foundation and Solidarités International.

 “For the first time, we have a system that allows us to quantify the effectiveness of our treatments.
 And it has become clear that they are very effective!
 “Aude Lazzarini, head of the WASH division of Solidarités International.